Music Advisory Committee Process

 - Meaningful representation of BIPOC, LGBTQ2+ and official language minority community members to reflect the diversity of the Canadian population

-- Committees should consider the inclusion of at least one Francophone representative.
+- Committees must include at least one Francophone member.

 The following awards categories have a Music Advisory Committee.
 For a list of all of our awards categories please click here.